-Safe Termination:
+Safe Termination

 The smart contract can be assigned very sensitive tasks, so it is important to safely terminate them to avoid future attacks.

+The requirements for safe termination are as follows:

-In such cases governance and owners of the contract, shall ensure the safe termination.
-That is:
+Governance and owners of the contract shall ensure the safe termination.

-All the functions shall be inactivated before the self-destruct

 Ensure that none of the smart contract function is callable.

-All the access rights of the smart contracts are revoked.
+All the access rights of the current execution for the smart contract is revoked.

 Data is archived for future reference such that data integrity should be maintained.

+When a smart contract is required to be terminated, the reason of the termination shall be sent as an argument of the contract.
+Further details in clause (6.7.1.6)

 Reasons for the termination can be as follows: